 By attending this course, you will gain an overview on records and information management fundamentals; benchmark your procedures against best practice; gain information management techniques for organising and finding information; perfect your digitalisation and preservation of records and develop a more effective retention schedule.

-Attend this Excelling at Records and Information Management training course to gain actionable strategies for transferring to, and managing digital records.
-Leave the day with the knowledge to excel in information management and take away an actionable approach for the retention and deletion of records.
+Attend this A Guide to Successful Information and Records Management training course to gain actionable strategies for managing digital records.
+Leave the day with the knowledge to create an information management programme and take away practical guidance for the retention and deletion of records.